geo-mac/geo-mac.github.io/index.md

 ## Previously...

-Prior to returning to repositories I worked as a Project Evaluator & Business Analyst on the Jisc funded [Principles in Patterns](http://www.principlesinpatterns.ac.uk/) (PiP) project and, before that, as a Lecturer in Information Management & Systems at [Liverpool John Moores University](https://www.ljmu.ac.uk/).
-I worked at LJMU for almost 5 years, lecturing in the broad areas of  information retrieval, structured data, and information architecture,  and developing research interests in distributed digital repositories  and Semantic Web technologies.
-I also developed a peripheral interest in learning technology and e-pedagogy during this time.
+Prior to returning to repositories I worked in the following roles:

+Project Evaluator & Business Analyst, [Jisc](https://www.jisc.ac.uk/) funded [Principles in Patterns](http://www.principlesinpatterns.ac.uk/) (PiP) project

+Lecturer in Information Management & Systems at [Liverpool John Moores University](https://www.ljmu.ac.uk/) -- lecturing in information retrieval, structured data, resource discovery, and information architecture; research in distributed digital repositories and Semantic Web technologies.

 In the more  distant past I was a Research Assistant and then Research Fellow based  at the [Centre for Digital Library Research](https://www.strath.ac.uk/cdlr/) in the [Department of Computer and Information Sciences](http://www.strath.ac.uk/cis/), [University of Strathclyde](http://www.strath.ac.uk/).